gowrieswaran/Restaurant-Review-Stage-1/README.md

 - Convert the design to be responsive on different sized displays
 - Add a service worker

-## How to Run

-Click on the link : https://gowrieswaran.github.io/restaurant-review-stage-1/

 ### How to Run locally

  - Click on the link : https://github.com/gowrieswaran/restaurant-review-stage-1.git